Routine use cases

 What to do next

-For "What to do when weekend catch-up changes your routine plan", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
-Use the related Orena guide for "What to do when weekend catch-up changes your routine plan" when you want app support for that action.
-The useful signal for "What to do when weekend catch-up changes your routine plan" is whether the reader can decide whether the next session should be shorter with less uncertainty.
+For "Routine adjustment: weekend catch up", choose one low-pressure action: pick a repeatable routine before looking for more exercises.
+Use the related Orena guide for "Routine adjustment: weekend catch up" when you want app support for that action.
+The useful signal for "Routine adjustment: weekend catch up" is whether the reader can decide whether the next session should be shorter with less uncertainty.

 Evidence boundary